ChrSchu90/CryptomatorVaultSync/README.md

 `RSYNC_EXTRA_ARGS` can be used to pass additional arguments to `rsync`.
 These arguments are appended to the default `RSYNC_ARGS`.
 For all available options, see the [rsync(1) man page](https://www.man7.org/linux/man-pages/man1/rsync.1.html).

+Be aware that `RSYNC_ARGS` and `RSYNC_EXTRA_ARGS` are included in the logged rsync arguments, so sensitive values passed there may appear in the container logs.

 ```env
 # Use checksums instead of size and modification time to detect changed files
 RSYNC_EXTRA_ARGS=--checksum